Platforms designed for athletes are built on the wrong assumption.

 Table comparing three research methods: Qualitative Interviews, Quantitative Survey, and Platform Context, including sample sizes and implications for their use.

-What happened: Both athletes had the same evaluation process despite very different experience levels.
+What happened Both athletes had the same evaluation process despite very different experience levels.
 The survey showed zero variance by age.
-Both methods converged and contradicted my original hypotheses, revealing a better model.
+Both methods converged and contradicted my original hypotheses.
+A better model emerged.

 A table comparing hypotheses, predictions, reality, and lessons learned related to athlete management strategies, including control by stage, hidden assumptions, effort/risk tradeoff, and early performance pressure.

 The table shows the formal hypotheses and what the data actually returned.
-The most important row isn't a formal hypothesis.
-It's the hidden assumption embedded in the research design itself.
-I assumed career stage predicted what athletes needed.
+The most consequential row isn't a formal hypothesis.
+It's a hidden assumption embedded in the research design itself.
+Career stage doesn't predict what athletes need.
 The data showed zero variance by age.
-Rejecting that assumption changed the entire product direction more than any deliberate hypothesis did.
+Rejecting that assumption changed the product direction more than any deliberate hypothesis did.

 Table outlining four phases of a process: Observe, Evaluate, Engage, Maintain.
 Each phase includes recommended behaviors and infrastructure considerations.
 For example, in the 'Observe' phase, the behavior is to gather signals safely, with infrastructure supporting Instagram public profiles.
 In the 'Evaluate' phase, assess before committing, though no platform supports this.
 The 'Engage' phase involves acting when the risk feels manageable, with existing support but some limitations.
 The 'Maintain' phase focuses on protecting what is working, with existing WhatsApp support and closed networks.